-- 6. The employee turnover rate = the average of the monthly turnover rates during the financial year.
-The monthly turnover rate = the total number of employees who resigned during the month/the total number of employees at the end of the month100%. - 7.
-The employee turnover rate (by category) = the average of the monthly turnover rates (by category) during the financial year.
-The monthly turnover rate = the total number of employees (by category) who resigned during the month/the total number of employees (by category) at the end of the month100%.
+- 6. Others include the number of employees in Macau, Malaysia and Singapore as at the end of the financial year.
+The number of employees in Macau as at 31 March 2023 is 6 (as at 31 March 2022: 4), number of employees in Malaysia as at 31 March 2023 is 27 (as at 31 March 2022: N/A), number of employees in Singapore as at 31 March 2023 is 8 (as at 31 March 2022: N/A).
+The number of employees in Malaysia and Singapore have been disclosed from the Reporting Year onwards. - 7.
+The employee turnover rate = The average of the monthly turnover rates during the financial year.
+The monthly turnover rate = Total number of employees who resigned during the month/Total number of employees at the end of the month100%. - 8.
+The employee turnover rate by category = The average of the monthly turnover rates by category during the financial year.
+The monthly turnover rate by category = Total number of employees by category who resigned during the month/Total number of employees by category at the end of the month100%. - 9.
+Relevant figures have been disclosed from the Reporting Year onwards.